maryannxy/sdk-android/README.md

 }
 ```

-An interface for listeners to be used in the XYSmartScan class.
+An interface for Listener to use with the XYSmartScan class.

 #### Overrided Methods of XYDevice Listener